 The bay’a (البيعة) is a ruling contract which governs the relationship between Muslims and the Islamic state.
-For those Muslims actually living in the lands under the authority of the Khilafah, the bay’a is their citizenship contract with the state.
+For those Muslims living under the authority of the Khilafah the bay’a is their citizenship contract with the state.

 Unlike most Islamic contracts which are one-to-one such as buying, selling, and marriage, the bay’a is one-to-millions i.e. between the Khaleefah and the Muslim ummah.
 This poses a challenge on how you get the free choice and consent of millions of people which is a condition in Islamic contracts.

 Historically in the rightly guided Khilafah of the sahaba, the senior representatives of the people would contract the bay’a to the Khaleefah.
 The rest of the Muslims would accept their opinion and rush to pledge their bay’a to the newly appointed Khaleefah directly in the Prophet’s Mosque in Madinah, which was the capital of the state, or indirectly through the governors in the other provinces.
 The classical scholars called this contracting group the Ahlul hali wal-aqd which literally means the ‘people of solution and contract’.

 Ahmad ibn Hanbal says: “The imamah is not effective except with its conditions […], so if testimony was given to that by the Ahlul hali wal-aqd of the scholars of Islam and their trustworthy people, or the imam took that position for himself and then the Muslims were content with that, it is also effective.”

 Mawardi says: “Imamate comes into being in two ways: the first of these is by the election of the Ahlul hali wal-aqd, and the second is by the delegation of the previous Imam.”